 Red Flannel Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Red Flannel product line includes eight dry dog foods.
+The Red Flannel product line includes the 7 dry dog foods listed below.

 Red Flannel Large Breed Formula was selected to represent the other products in the line for this review.